Yupeek/booleano/docs/source/tutorials/evaluable-parsing.rst

 the Available Variables are :

+.. module:: booleano.operations.variables

-- NumberVariable: support operation valid for a number
+- :class:`NumberVariable`: support operation valid for a number
-- BooleanVariable: support operation for a boolean
+- :class:`BooleanVariable`: support operation for a boolean
-- StringVariable: support pythonic operation for a String
+- :class:`StringVariable`: support pythonic operation for a String
-- SetVariable: support operation for a set
+- :class:`SetVariable`: support operation for a set
-- DurationVariable: support operation for a datetime.timedelat. can  be compared with a string if the format is "WW days XX hours YY minutes ZZ seconds"
+- :class:`DurationVariable`: support operation for a datetime.timedelat. can  be compared with a string if the format is "WW days XX hours YY minutes ZZ seconds"
-- DateTimeVariable: support operation for a datetime.datetime. can  be compared with a string if the format is "%d/%m/%Y %H:%M:%S"
+- :class:`DateTimeVariable`: support operation for a datetime.datetime. can  be compared with a string if the format is "%d/%m/%Y %H:%M:%S"

-- DateVariable: support operation for a datetime.date. can  be compared with a string if the format is "%d/%m/%Y"
+- :class:`DateVariable`: support operation for a datetime.date. can  be compared with a string if the format is "%d/%m/%Y"

 .. code::